BigPapaBear2217/lj-inventory/README.md

 <br>
 https://discord.gg/uWJ2x5tJuR

-So, I know the NoPixel 3.5 inventory update is a very controversial topic for most people.
-I wasn't a huge fan of it myself at first, but I liked the overall idea and concept behind it.
-So, here's my own take and spin on the design.
-This is was made off the awesome inventory [ihyajb](https://github.com/ihyajb) made
 <br>

 Runs at ~ 0.00 to 0.01 ms if you have more optimization suggestions feel free to reach out

-In collaboration with [OnlyCats](https://github.com/onlycats) who helped reorganized and also created some custom images.
 # Dependencies
 * [qbcore framework](https://github.com/qbcore-framework)
 * [qb-target](https://github.com/BerkieBb/qb-target)